 New changes to Michigan Teen Driving Law

 House Bill 4493 will improve MI GDL law to improve teen driving safety.

-- Limit GDL level 2 drivers from having more than one non-family member passenger under age 21.
+- This section limits the GDL level, two drivers, from having more than one non-family member passenger under age 21.
 Immediate family members are exempt, as well as travel to and from school and school-sanctioned events.
 The risk of death increases 158 percent with two passengers and 207 percent with three or more passengers.
-Prior to this plan, Michigan was one of only eight states without a GDL passenger limit.
+Before this plan, Michigan was one of only eight states without a GDL passenger limit.

 - Restrict GDL level 2 night driving starting at 10:00 to 5 a.m. with exceptions for driving to and from work.
-This only impacts driving hours; it is not a curfew.
+This rule changes driving hours; it is not a curfew.
 Night driving between 9 p.m. and 1 a.m., and the hours driving to and from school are the deadliest for inexperienced drivers.

 Reasons for passing the House bill is according to the National Traffic Safety Administration: